Abdul12527/Visitor-Count/README.md

 ## Description

 Java-based application built using the Spring Boot framework.
 The Visitor Count API allows users to manage visitor counts and related information through a set of RESTful endpoints.
-It includes features such as adding new visitors, retrieving visitor counts, updating counts, and more.
+It includes features such as adding new visitors, retrieving visitor counts, and more.

 ## Endpoints